gharamiananda/offer-letter-backend/README.md

 [https://documenter.getpostman.com/view/28371413/2sAYQXpCyd](https://documenter.getpostman.com/view/28371413/2sAYQXpCyd)

-**TeamForge** is a single-vendor e-commerce platform.
+**NextMart** is a single-vendor e-commerce platform.
 This repository contains the server-side implementation, providing robust backend services and APIs to power the platform.